Sir Henry Morris, 1st Baronet: Work in cancer

 He specialized in cancer surgery and the Imperial Cancer Research Fund, now Cancer Research UK, was established at a meeting in his house, with Morris appointed Treasurer and Vice-President.
 He pioneered a number of procedures, being the first surgeon at the Middlesex Hospital to perform a total colectomy (1877), pylorectomy (1885) and total excision of the larynx (1885).
 In 1880, he successfully removed a large calculus from an undilated kidney, the first operation of its kind in the UK and in 1889 successfully removed a large part of a malignant urinary bladder.
 He delivered the Bradshaw Lecture at the Royal College of Surgeons in 1903 on the subject of cancer.

 Later life and honors

 He was elected President of the Royal College of Surgeons, 1906–09 and President of the Royal Society of Medicine, 1910–12.
-He was created a baronet in 1909.
+He was created a baronet on 24 July 1909.
 Morris supported Sir William Osler in the founding of The History of Medicine Society at The Royal Society of Medicine, London in 1912.

-He married a Russian dancer but, as she predeceased him having no children, the baronetcy became extinct upon his death in 1926.
+Morris married a Russian dancer but, as she predeceased him having no children, the baronetcy became extinct upon his death in 1926.